Mainz Biomed Reports Increased Demand For Enhanced Coloalert, Existing Partners To Transition To New Version

-BERKELEY, Calif. and MAINZ, Germany, Oct.
-08, 2024 (GLOBE NEWSWIRE) -- Mainz Biomed N.V.
+BERKELEY, US and MAINZ, Germany – October 8, 2024 - Mainz Biomed N.V.
 (NASDAQ:MYNZ) (“Mainz Biomed” or the“Company”), a molecular genetics diagnostic company specializing in the early detection of cancer, announced today increasing demand from existing and prospective laboratory partners for its enhanced ColoAlert product that has been launched in July 2024 and is currently being commercialized across Europe and in select international markets.
 This advanced version of the Company's colorectal cancer (CRC) screening test is set to become the standard offering for all existing partners, reflecting its proven benefits in optimizing screening efficiency and improving user experience.

 Widespread Transition to Enhanced ColoAlert